minghunt/Zens-test/README.md

 ### Deployment

-The backend server is deployed at: [Backend Deployment URL](https://zens-be.vercel.app/)
+The backend server is deployed at: [Server Manage Jokes](https://zens-be.vercel.app/)